pe-brian/chocolatine/README.md

 # Advanced functionnalities

+- Use of : or @ in col or table name directly for alias
+- Expr value checking to prevent SQL injection attacks
 - Calls orders doesn't matter (Chocolatine automatically adjust the SQL requests clauses order for you)
 - Compact or extended SQL expressions
 - Whole system to deal with conditions (logical operators, boolean operators, priority order)